RoryByrne1/rorybyrne1.github.io/photos.md

 # photos

-below will be a gallery of some of my favourite photos
+below may be a gallery of some of my favourite photos